noyonalways/rnext-acc/README.md

 ```

 ### When to Use Effects

 - Connecting to external APIs or services
 - Setting up subscriptions or connections
 - Integrating with non-React widgets
 - Synchronizing with browser APIs

 ### When Not to Use Effects

 - For state updates based on other state
 - For calculations that can be done during rendering
 - For handling user events
 - When direct event handlers can be used instead

 ### Key Considerations

 - Effects run after the screen updates
 - Used for synchronization, not direct updates
 - Should be used sparingly
 - Consider alternatives before adding Effects
 - Focus on external system synchronization

+### You Might Not Need an Effect: Learning from Examples

+1. **Transforming Data (Example 1)**

+   - Transform data during rendering instead of Effects
+   - Calculate derived values directly in component body
+   - Use regular variables for simple transformations
+   - Keep data transformations pure and synchronous

+2. **Caching Expensive Calculations (Example 2)**

+   - Use useMemo instead of Effects for expensive calculations
+   - Cache values that are computationally intensive
+   - Optimize performance without side effects
+   - Maintain referential equality when needed

+3. **Resetting State on Prop Change (Example 3)**

+   - Reset state directly in event handlers
+   - Use key prop for full component reset
+   - Avoid Effects for prop-dependent state updates
+   - Handle state resets synchronously with changes

+4. **Common Alternatives to Effects**

+   - Direct event handlers
+   - Render-time calculations
+   - useMemo for expensive computations
+   - Key prop for component resets
+   - State updates in response to events

+5. **When to Choose Alternatives**
+   - When logic is synchronous
+   - For data transformations
+   - During user interactions
+   - For performance optimization
+   - When managing internal state